RubensZimbres/Repo-2019/Tensorflow-Transformer/README.md

 # Tensorflow Transformer

-Implementation os Attention is All You Need paper
+Replication of code from Attention is All You Need paper

 ```
 $ pip install tf-nightly-gpu